Presta Valve Vs Schrader

 High Pressure Rating Good (up to 65 PSI typical) Excellent (120+ PSI)

-A Presta valve weighs roughly 4-5 grams less than a Schrader.
-Weight weenies care; most cyclists shouldn’t.
+A Presta valve weighs about 4-5 grams less.
+Weight weenies care.
+Everyone else shouldn’t.

 Why Mountain Bikes Often Use Schrader